 Through this program, students gain psychoanalytic insights into clinical and interpersonal situations and will be prepared for post-graduate psychoanalytic training at BGSP.
 The program neither offers a complete course of clinical training nor leads to licensed practice, but provides an introduction to psychoanalytic approaches to regressed patients and a solid basis for further clinical study.

-- Study unconscious processes such as repetition, defenses, transference, resistance, and symbolism
+- Become familiar with unconscious processes such as repetition, defenses, transference, resistance, and symbolism

 - Develop a psychoanalytic framework for understanding psychopathology across a wide range of diagnoses